Mars Retrograde: December 20, 2009 through March 10, 2010

 During this Mars retrograde period, Mars wants to know:

-Articles in this thread:
+Other articles in this thread:

 Mars Retrograde: The Hero’s Journey